-If a qualifying combat zone participant makes a contribution to an IRA after April 15 and designates the contribution for a prior year, you must report the type of IRA (box 7) and the amount on Form 5498.
+If a qualifying participant makes a contribution to an IRA after April 15 and designates the contribution for a prior year, you must report the type of IRA (box 7) and the amount on Form 5498.
 Report the amount either for (1) the year for which the contribution was made or (2) a subsequent year.
+See boxes 13a, 13b, and 13c, later.

-1. If you report the contribution for the year it is made, no special reporting is required.
-Include the contribution in box 1 or box 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed a.
-Use "AF" (Allied Force) for the Kosovo area.b.
-Use "JE" (Joint Endeavor) for Bosnia, Herzegovina, Croatia, and Macedonia.
+If you report the contribution for the year it is made, no special reporting is required.
+Include the contribution in box 1 or box 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed.

-If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators:
+If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators.

-c.
-Use "EF" (Enduring Freedom) for Afghanistan, Uzbekistan, Kyrgyzstan, Pakistan, Tajikistan, Jordan, and Somalia d.
-Use "IF" (Iraqi Freedom) for the Arabian Peninsula Areas (the Persian Gulf, the Red Sea, the Gulf of Oman, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, the Gulf of Aden, and the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates and the airspace above such locations).
+a.
+Use "EO13239" for Afghanistan and those countries in direct support, including Djibouti, Jordan, Kyrgyzstan, Pakistan, Somalia, Syria, Tajikistan, Uzbekistan, Yemen, and the Philippines.
+For the Philippines only, personnel must be deployed in conjunction with Operation Enduring Freedom supporting military operations in the Afghanistan combat zone. b.
+Use "EO12744" for the Arabian Peninsula, including air space and adjacent waters (the Persian Gulf, the Red Sea, the Gulf of Oman, the Gulf of Aden, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, and the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, the United Arab Emirates), and Jordan which is in direct support of the Arabian Peninsula.